PAWN OF SAMSARA

 Making Sense Of Ancient History

-I keep going down a rabbit hole.
-I am researching ‘just enough’ to create a setting for my novel set in 600 BCE Indian Subcontinent.
+To write a historical retelling necessitates going down multiple rabbit holes.
+I research ‘just enough’ to create a setting for my novel, set in 600 BCE on the Indian Subcontinent.

 5 min read